 WHAT DIFFERENCE DOES IT MAKE?

 Insulation is NOT all the same.
-Each type of insulation brings with it strengths and weakness that must be evaluated for each individual application requirement.
+Each type of insulation brings with it pros and cons that must be evaluated for each individual application requirement.
 The two factors that can affect the insulation's performance are temperature and moisture.